microsoft/uf2/README.md

 board family isn't listed here, pick a new family ID at random.
 It's good to also send a PR here, so your family can be listed.

+If the `familyID` doesn't match, the bootloader should disregard the entire block, including `blockNo` and `numBlocks` fields.
+In particular, writing a full UF2 file with non-matching `familyID` should not reset the board.
+This also allows for several files with different `familyID` to be simply concatenated together, and the whole resulting file to be copied to the device with only one actually being written to flash.

 #### Picking numbers at random

 The reason to pick numbers at random is to minimize risk of collisions in the wild.
-Do not pick random numbers by banging on keyboard, or by using `0xdeadf00d`, `0x42424242` etc. A good way is to use the following shell command: `printf "0x%04x%04x\n" $RANDOM $RANDOM`
+Do not pick random numbers by banging on keyboard, or by using `0xdeadf00d`, `0x42424242` etc. A good way is to use the following shell command: `printf "0x%04x%04x\n" $RANDOM $RANDOM` This procedure was unfortunately not used for the SAMD51 below.

 #### Family list